skirlez/g3man/README.md

 ## TODO List

 - Script Security

   Mods can run just any C# code they want, which is not ideal for security.
   Scripts are turned off by default for this reason, but there should likely be better measures in place.
 - Parallelize the patching process

   Currently the patching process is mostly bottlenecked by compilation.
 It is done in sequence because UndertaleModLib/Analyzer's compile function has side effects.
 Theoretically this should be possible, and would speed up patching immensely.

 - Support for more platforms

-MacOS support, for example, should be trivial if anyone is interested in adding support for it.
+  MacOS support, for example, should be fairly trivial if anyone is interested in adding support for it.
 - Support for GameMaker Studio 1.4

   I've done all testing for (relatively) recent versions of GameMaker. with how g3man is built, GMS1.4 support wouldn't be very hard to do.
   Who knows, maybe it even works.
 I actually haven't tested it.

 Support would also involve updating the build scripts to support building a GMS1.4 project.